Why Getting Together Is So Hard To Do

 We stick to our separate houses, with locks on the doors, and we work hard to own those houses independently.

 Our individual consumption and entertainment choices become part of our individual identity.

 An underlying lack of satisfaction in our relationships is glossed over by means of being the one with the nicest home, the shiniest and biggest possessions, or the most prestigious qualifications.

 Our nuclear families are considered successful if the parents stay together.
-Any togetherness beyond that is seen as "weird."
+Any togetherness beyond that isn't seen as desirable at all.

-That parents are stretched to the point of exhaustion between earning enough to pay the bills, caring for children, and meeting other obligations, is a challenge we are all aware of.1 But nobody I talk to knows how to solve it.
+That parents, without other adult helping hands around, are stretched to the point of exhaustion between earning enough to pay the bills, caring for children, and meeting other obligations, is a challenge we're all aware of.1 But nobody I talk to knows how to solve it.

 Stuck in separateness

 I love technology and individual empowerment as much as the next person, but I think something's gone wrong with the way we're using them.

 Somewhere between clusters of families gathered around a central fireplace, and rows of privately owned modern dwellings, each connected to social media but facing away from their neighbors, something went wrong.